arinco-crew-community/four-tips-securing-serverless/initial.md

 ## Conclusion

 In this blog post we've outlined some of the easiest and best ways to improve the security of your serverless applications and PaaS services in Azure.
-Join us in the four part series where we take these tips and apply them to an Azure Function.
+Join us in the four part series where we take these tips and apply them to an Azure Function App.